 Again we arrived in the morning, the sun was not so bright as the earlier visit.
 The weather, according to the nearest weather station was 41°F (5°C) and reached 48°F (9°C) by 12 noon.
 I took photographs and film of the wild honey bee nest in the tree (above).

-We saw honey bees around, primarily visiting Daphne, Erica, Rhodendron and Mahonia aquifolium.
+We observed honey bees primarily visiting Daphne, Erica / heathers, Rhodendron and Mahonia aquifolium.

-A few bumble bee queens were also seen and to our surprise, we also observed Comma butterflies on the Daphne.
+A few bumble bee queens were also seen and to our surprise, Comma butterflies on the Daphne.